-UEFA plan hopes to resume football around July, August
+UEFA aims for July restart for leagues, wants them completed

 In Belgium, Brugge is 15 points ahead of second-place Gent but still with one game to go before the season-ending playoffs.
 The Belgian league announced earlier Thursday that Club Brugge would be awarded the title if the plan to end the season was confirmed at a general assembly meeting on April 15.

-But that could see Brugge denied a place in the Champions League.
+But that scenario could see Brugge denied a place in the Champions League and miss out on at least 30 million euros ($33 million) in cash from UEFA.

 “Since participation in UEFA club competitions is determined by the sporting result achieved at the end of a full domestic competition, a premature termination would cast doubts about the fulfillment of such condition,” the letter by the European football officials said, without mentioning the situation in Belgium.